TRANSCRIPTION OF THE ANSWERS

 Anonymous 6 |

-2/ Yes, I knew that Auschwitz is in Poland, even if we often tend to believe that it is in Germany.
+2/ Yes, I knew that Auschwitz is in Poland, even though we often tend to believe that it is in Germany.

 3/ Yes, I already knew the difference between concentration camp and extermination camp, but I didn’t know anything more.
-The table made during the course on the concentration camp system clearly explained what separates them.
+The painting done during the course on the concentration camp system clearly explained what separates them.

-4/ Of course I knew that there were many deaths at Auschwitz, but I didn’t know there were so many.
-One cannot expect such a large figure.
+4/ Of course I knew that there were many dead at Auschwitz, but I didn’t know that there were so many.
+We can’t expect such a large number.

-5/ The duty of memory is a way to convey this horror so that it never happens again.
+5/ The duty of memory is a way to transmit this horror so that it never happens again.
 The goal is for survivors to tell their story so that we can perpetuate it from generation to generation.
-One cannot ignore such a period of history.
+One cannot ignore such a period in history.

 7/ I have absolutely no representation on Auschwitz.
-I saw documents showing the camp, but I cannot imagine it before being there.
-I think I will be surprised when I see this camp, because we cannot imagine such an horror of ourselves.
+I saw documents showing the camp, but I can’t imagine it before being there.
+I think I will be surprised when I see this camp, because we can’t imagine such a horror of ourselves.

-8/ In this film, we must answer the questions that everyone has about this camp.
+8/ In this film, we have to answer everyone’s questions about this camp.
 We must also do our duty of memory, by exposing reality as it is, without cheating.
 We are not media, we do not seek to attract the public, but to show what Auschwitz really is.

-9/ Initially, I did not wish to leave simply out of fear.
-Yet it seemed very interesting to me (if we can use this term).
-Then, I told myself that I would surely no longer have the opportunity to make such a trip.
-I refused at first, but now, I really want to visit this camp.
+9/ At first, I didn’t want to leave just out of fear.
+Yet it seemed very interesting to me (if we can use that term).
+Then, I told myself that I surely would not have the opportunity to make such a trip anymore.
+I refused at first, but now I really want to visit this camp.

 10/ I think these people are wrong.
-I do not see how one can doubt the relevance of such a trip, even if it is short-term.
+I do not see how anyone can doubt the relevance of such a trip, even if it is short-lived.
 This trip can only be beneficial for students.
 We are looking to learn, to see the reality on this camp.
-We will thus be able to remember more clearly that such a horror existed.
+That way, we can better remember that such a horror existed.
 This experience is beneficial for us.
-Many people I know would like to be able to make this trip.
-We are lucky enough to be able to take this visit which will be enriching.
+Many people I know would like to take this trip.
+We are lucky enough to be able to do this visit, which will be enriching.

 1/ Before the work on the Nazi concentration camp system, Auschwitz evoked for me a place where a crime against humanity had taken place.
-I knew that different categories of people were led there and that this camp was run by the S.S.
+I knew that different categories of people were taken there and that this camp was run by the SS.

-2/ I knew where Auschwitz is located because my college teacher, in 3
+2/ I knew where Auschwitz was located because my middle school teacher, in 3

 3/ I didn’t really make the difference.
-Extermination camp meant for me the extermination of ethnic and political groups, and the concentration camp made me think more about the gathering of suspected people and the choices to neutralize them or not.
+Extermination camp meant for me the extermination of ethnic and political groups, and the concentration camp reminded me more of the gathering of suspected people and the choices to neutralize them or not.

 4/ I did not know the exact number of victims.
-I would have answered several million and said that the Jewish population was most affected by the massacre.
+I would have replied several million and said that the Jewish population was the most affected by the massacre.

-5/ The expression duty of remembrance means for me the moral obligation not to forget a period of history and to know how to attach importance to it in a continuous manner.
-The duty to remember must perhaps be accompanied by a work of understanding, for example knowing the causes that can lead to such a dark historical event in history and everyone should be able to interpret and understand it, for example, the importance of not allowing once again the unfounded establishment of racial hatred.
+5/ The expression duty of memory means for me the moral obligation not to forget a period of history and to know how to attach importance in a continuous way to this one.
+The duty of remembrance should perhaps be accompanied by a work of understanding, for example by knowing the causes that can lead to such a dark historical event in history, and everyone should be able to interpret and understand it, for example, the importance of not allowing once again the unfounded establishment of racial hatred.

-6/ History is the knowledge of past events that deserve to be taken into account and Memory is the possibility of preserving information.
-The mind can retain memories of the past and can associate them with a representation it made of this period.
+6/ History is the knowledge of past events that deserve to be taken into account and memory is the ability to preserve information.
+The mind can retain memories of the past and can associate them with a representation it has made of this period.

 7/ Auschwitz is for me, currently [

-8/ I would like to show through our film, not only the duty of memory and recognition of this period, but also show how far human beings are capable of going when they are 'conditioned' in a context of hatred.
+8/ Through our film, I would like to show not only the duty of memory and recognition of this period, but also how far human beings are able to go when they are "conditioned" in a context of hatred.

-9/ What motivated me to make this trip is the desire to know more, to deepen concretely and to become a little more aware of the functioning of the time.
-I also wanted to participate in this trip because I am wondering about the reaction that my classmates and I are going to have, even if we don’t know enough, I think that 'human' sensitivity will take over.
+9/ What motivated me to make this trip is the desire to learn more, to deepen concretely and to become a little more aware of how the times work.
+I also wanted to participate in this trip because I wonder about the reaction that my classmates and I will have, even if we don’t know enough, I think "human" sensitivity will take over.

-10/ I think that organizing a trip to Auschwitz is only relevant if it is accompanied by work on the Nazi concentration camp system, to be able to face a place of memory, knowing the fundamental elements about it.
-One must not "trivialize" such an important camp and say to go there only in order to be able to say it.
-Going to Auschwitz, for me, is wanting to open your eyes to a reality and perhaps learn a necessary lesson from it.
+10/ I think that organizing a trip to Auschwitz is only relevant if it is accompanied by work on the Nazi concentration camp system, in order to be able to face a place of memory, knowing the fundamental elements about it.
+One should not "trivialize" such an important camp and say to go only in order to be able to say it.
+Going to Auschwitz, for me, is to want to open our eyes to a reality and, perhaps, to learn a necessary lesson from it.

-1/ Auschwitz, I knew it was an extermination camp, but it was vague, I didn’t really know how everything went there, everything that happened.
+1/ Auschwitz, I knew it was an extermination camp, but it was vague, I didn’t really know how everything went there, what happened.

-3/ Yes, I was making a difference between the two types of camps, already by their names.
+3/ Yes, I was making a difference between the two types of camps, already by their name.

 4/ I think I know approximately the number of victims.

-5/ For me, the duty of memory is the importance of knowing how to speak, so that everything is said without taboos, not to forget or even ignore (negationism) what happened.
-But it is above all the duty to transmit these emotions, this experience, to others.
+5/ For me, the duty of memory is the importance of knowing how to speak, that everything be said without taboo, so as not to forget or even ignore (negationism) what happened.
+But above all, it is the duty to transmit these emotions and experiences to others.

-6/ History allows for Memory.
+6/ History allows for memory.
 But history is more neutral, more general.
-Memory, on the other hand, calls for feelings, sensations, emotions, it’s more personal and deeper.
+Memory, on the other hand, calls for feelings, sensations, and emotions; it is more personal and deeper.

 7/ Auschwitz is above all a place of massacre, a weapon against humanity, a nightmarish space.
-But, with hindsight, one still discovers a story, a common memory.
-This place is a witness to what could have happened, it is major evidence.
+But, with hindsight, we still discover a story, a shared memory.
+This place is a witness to what could have happened; it is major evidence.

-8/ First, I would like us to film the story of the deportees who accompany us so that it helps us to imagine things, so that we are charged with emotion.
-Then, I would like to be able to discover the expression of all the faces, as well as the different reactions of people.
-I would like to show the piles of objects and hair, etc. in order to also give some scope.
-Finally, I would like us to film the dark, small, closed, unhealthy corners of the camp and to oppose them to the surroundings of the park, in order to create a contrast with the greenery and the other houses.
+8/ First, I would like us to film the story of the deportees who accompany us so that it helps us imagine things, so that we are emotionally charged.
+Then, I would like to be able to discover the expression of all faces, as well as the different reactions of people.
+I would like to show the piles of objects and hair, etc., in order to also give space.
+Finally, I would like us to film the dark, small, closed, unhealthy corners of the camp and to set them against the surroundings of the park, in order to create a contrast with the greenery and the other houses.

-9/ First of all, I think this journey can teach me to discover myself in difficult moments and know my feelings.
-Then, the historical and cultural interest is important, I could witness a terrible thing that was so far away.
-Finally, I had this need to go see what the people in the camp experienced, and how they did it.
+9/ First of all, I think this trip can teach me to discover myself in difficult moments and to know my feelings.
+Then, the historical and cultural interest is important; I could witness a terrible thing that was so far away.
+Finally, I felt the need to go and see what people in the camp experienced, and how they experienced it.

-10/ First, I think that one cannot deprive people of this, one should not be afraid to show things.
-On the contrary, I rather think that the younger the students are, the more innocent they are, the more they will be marked, shocked (but this place has never really served as an example to ensure that there is no longer genocide).
+10/ First of all, I think you can’t deprive people of that; don’t be afraid to show things.
+On the contrary, I rather think that the younger the students are, the more innocent they are, the more they will be scarred and shocked (but this place has never really served as an example so that there is no longer genocide).

-1/ I knew that Auschwitz was a camp where many Jews, prisoners of war, etc. were sequestered and that some (most) died there gassed.
+1/ I knew that Auschwitz was a camp where many Jews, prisoners of war, etc. were held and that some (most) died gassed there.

 2/ Yes, I knew where Auschwitz was.

-3/ I did not know exactly the difference between extermination camps and concentration camps.
-But by the word "extermination", I knew that this was the place where prisoners would die.
+3/ I didn’t know exactly the difference between extermination camps and concentration camps.
+But from the word "extermination", I knew that this was the place where prisoners died.

 4/ I did not know the exact number of victims, but I suspected that they were millions.

-5/ "Duty of memory" means (for me) transmitting what one knows to others who do not know, or not exactly, what happened in Poland, or during other wars I think that the duty of memory is something important for those who will come after us to know what happened and that these atrocities never happen again.
+5/ "Duty of memory" means (for me) to pass on what we know to others who do not know, or not exactly, what happened in Poland, or during other wars.
+I think that the duty to remember is something important for those who will come after us, knowing what happened and that these atrocities never happen again.

 6/ I think that memory is what those who have experienced certain things tell about what happened to show the truth and, quite simply, to be able to talk about it to younger people.

-History is what allows us to know in which circumstances the war took place, why so much violence, etc. History brings memory.
+History is what allows us to know the circumstances in which the war took place, why so much violence occurred, etc. History brings memory.
 And without history, memory would not be transmitted, I think.

-8/ In the film, I would like to show everything that is representative of the camps, with testimonies from former deportees, who would explain what was such and such thing at the time of the camps, what they feel when they return to Auschwitz.
-But, above all, show all the buildings, in fact, everything possible so that the people who will see the film and who have never seen Auschwitz can really imagine what it is and thus raise their awareness.
-It will be like our duty of memory.
+8/ In the film, I would like to show everything that is representative of the camps, with testimonies from former deportees, which would explain what this or that was at the time of the camps, what they feel when they return to Auschwitz.
+But, above all, show all the buildings, in fact, everything possible so that people who will see the film and who have never seen Auschwitz can really imagine what it is and thus raise their awareness.
+It will be like our duty of remembrance.

 10/ A day trip to discover and understand Auschwitz is very short, especially since the camp is far from Bergerac.
-And I have the impression that the time it takes to explain to us, to 'visit', etc.. the day will pass quickly and we will not have had time to understand everything.
-I don’t think it won’t be relevant, but it will be far too short.
+And I have the impression that the time it takes for us to be explained, to "visit," etc. the day will have passed quickly and we will not have had time to understand everything.
+I don’t think it will be irrelevant, but it will be much too short.
 This day will be a marathon day, but I want to go anyway, because the opportunity to go to Auschwitz won’t come twice.

 1/ Auschwitz evoked for me the deportation.
-I knew it was a camp, but I didn’t know if it was of concentration or extermination.
+I knew it was a camp, but I did not know whether it was a concentration camp or an extermination camp.

-2/ I thought Auschwitz was in Germany (because we are referring to Nazi Germany).
+2/ I thought Auschwitz was in Germany (because it refers to Nazi Germany).

 4/ No.